1919 San Diego mayoral election

-The 1919 San Diego mayoral election was held on April 8, 1919 to elect the mayor for San Diego.
+The 1919 San Diego mayoral election was held on April 8, 1919, to elect the mayor for San Diego in the U.S. state of California.
 In the primary election, incumbent Mayor Louis J. Wilde, and A.P.
 Johnson Jr. received the most votes and advanced to the runoff.
 Wilde was then reelected mayor with a majority of the votes.